adubatl/takehome_template/README.md

 #### 🔄 Configure Inngest
 Maximize the chances of successfully sending the email to the recipient.
+- Set up `/src/services/inngest.ts` for the events and functions
 - Interpreted this as "send a pass or fail email" because it was easy
 - Nothing is more maximized than 100% of the time sending an email, unless ofc servers are down.
 - I'm not implementing a fallback email service for a takehome, but if the business demanded it in reality, we could.